KARAN-D05/8Bit-Computer-rtl/README.md

   <sub>RTL simulation of the processor executing the Multiplication program, illustrating iterative execution until final product is produced.</sub>
 </p>

+> The example programs demonstrate that algorithms such as Maximum of Two Numbers and Integer Multiplication are implemented entirely in software using the custom ISA rather than dedicated hardware instructions.
+By combining arithmetic, memory operations, conditional branching, and loops, the processor supports general-purpose algorithmic execution.

 ## 🔬 Physical Characterization

 The following table summarizes post-synthesis implementation results obtained using the Sky130 HD standard-cell library.